Electronic structure, metamagnetism and thermopower of LaSiFe$_{12}$ and interstitially doped LaSiFe$_{12}$: Results and Discussion

-Fig.~\ref{fig:a/a0} shows the calculated lattice parameter in the FM state in LaSiFe$_{12}$Z$_{x}$ as a function of interstitial doping.
+Fig. \ref{fig:a/a0} shows the calculated lattice parameter in the FM state in LaSiFe$_{12}$Z$_{x}$ as a function of interstitial doping.
 Our calculations obtain a relaxed structure that differs by only about 0.1\% from the experimentally reported value.
 This remarkable agreement validates our choice of exchange correlation, GGA.
 The lattice expansion increases monotonically with dopant concentration at a rate that depends strongly on the size of the interstitial element.
 The empirical atomic radius of hydrogen (25~pm) is much smaller than that of the boron (85~pm), carbon (70~pm), or nitrogen (65~pm).
 The trend in calculated lattice expansion in Fig.~\ref{fig:a/a0} correlates well with the relative atomic size of the interstitial, showing the predominant influence of the latter on the size of the unit cell.
-At full doping ($x=3$), we here find a relative lattice expansion of 0.4\% for hydrogen and a considerably higher value of 1.7\% for carbon\textbf{, }which match with the experimental values H and C, respectively.\textbf{ \cite{Jia2_Hdoping,ZhangCdope} }The values of $\frac{\triangle a}{a}$ are 1.8\% and 1.25\% for Z=B and N respectively at full doping, but these are yet to be confirmed experimentally.
+Our calculations are consistent with the experimental values for X=H and C interstitials respectively~\cite{Jia2_Hdoping,ZhangCdope}.
+At full doping, we here find a relative lattice expansion of 0.4\% for hydrogen and a considerably higher value of 1.7\% for carbon.
+The values of $\frac{\triangle a}{a}$ are 1.8\% and 1.25\% for Z=B and N respectively at full doping, but these are yet to be confirmed experimentally.
+There is only limited experimental data available on the relative effects of lattice expansion of the dopants studied here, particularly as full occupation of the 24$d$ site ($x=3$) by any of the dopants has not been achieved in practice.